C4rm3r/DronesCourse_ImagesProcessing_DatasetBuilder/README.md

 1. Clone the GitHub repository to your local machine

+2. In the server directory, go to the links.txt file and fulfill it to contain the desired videos.

-2. Prepare as many PCs (which will behave as Clients) as you want
+3. Prepare as many PCs (which will behave as Clients) as you want **Note:** The maximum number of clients which can be launched equlas to the number of the links in the file `links.txt` in the server side.

-3. Install the required dependencies in the client's PCs.
+4. Install the required dependencies in the client's PCs.
 Run the following: `pip install -r requirements.txt`

-4. In the server directory, go to the links.txt file and fulfill it to contain the desired videos.

 5. Run the server
    Note: you can open the project with the .sln file and run the server from there or from the command line...)